akh-digital/akh.digital/content/projects/6-optidata/index.md

 ---

 OptiData is powerful web-based solution which performs a sequence of actions that moves data from a source to another destination.
 There are a lot of nomenclature data files from different suppliers, each one with its own unique data set.
-It is necesary to store, organize and combine it to analyze it effectively.
+It is necessary to store, organize and combine it to analyze it effectively.

 ![1-optdata@2x](1-optdata@2x.webp)